alexb616/Generic-Ruby-Deserialization-2.x-3.x/README.md

 # Generic-Ruby-Deserialization-Ruby-2.x-3.x
 A simple Ruby deserialization payload generator tested across multiple Ruby versions using Docker.
 Generates both Base64 and raw Marshal payloads for research and security testing.

-This script (serialize_me.rb) generates Ruby deserialization payloads (Base64 and raw Marshal).
-Run it inside Docker to test payloads against different Ruby versions without installing Ruby locally — pass the command to embed as the script argument.
+This script (`serialize_me.rb`) generates Ruby deserialization payloads (Base64 and raw Marshal).
+Run it inside Docker to test payloads against different Ruby versions without installing Ruby locally— pass the command to embed as the script argument.

 You can run the script for a single Ruby version or loop through many versions to compare outputs.